Aliases for RARG Gene

-RARG (Retinoic Acid Receptor, Gamma) is a Protein Coding gene.
-Diseases associated with RARG include exfoliative ichthyosis.
-Among its related pathways are ERK Signaling and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and steroid hormone receptor activity.
-An important paralog of this gene is NR1I2.
+RARG (Retinoic Acid Receptor Gamma) is a Protein Coding gene.
+Diseases associated with RARG include Embryonal Carcinoma and Teratocarcinoma.
+Among its related pathways are ERK Signaling and Gene Expression.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II regulatory region sequence-specific DNA binding.
+An important paralog of this gene is NR4A2.

 UniProtKB/Swiss-Prot for RARG Gene

 Receptor for retinoic acid.
 Retinoic acid receptors bind as heterodimers to their target response elements in response to their ligands, all-trans or 9-cis retinoic acid, and regulate gene expression in various biological processes.
 The RAR/RXR heterodimers bind to the retinoic acid response elements (RARE) composed of tandem 5-AGGTCA-3 sites known as DR1-DR5.
 In the absence of ligand, acts mainly as an activator of gene expression due to weak binding to corepressors.
 Required for limb bud development.
 In concert with RARA or RARB, required for skeletal growth, matrix homeostasis and growth plate function (By similarity).